xpy-ECNU/FCiStEM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MIRT4FC is to fit Two-Parameter Logistic Item Response Theory(2PL-IRT) models in R by iStEM alogrithm.
-Functionality for extracting results, making predictions, and simulating data is provided as well.
+The objective of MIRT4FC is to efficiently implement various forced-choice models using the istem algorithm.Currently, it includes Thurstone's Item Response Theory (TIRT, Brown et al., 2011) Model, Multi-Unidimensional Pairwise Preference Two Parameter Logistic Model (MUPP-2PLM, Morillo et al., 2016), Multi-Unidimensional Pairwise Preference Generalized Graded Unfolding Model (MUPP-GGUM ,Stark et al., 2005) and Generalized Graded Unfolding-RANK Model (GGUM-RANK, Lee et al., 2018), and we plan to continue updating and adding new models in the future.
+In addition to item parameter estimation capabilities, our R package also offers the ability to estimate ability parameters using MAP, EAP, and MLE methods.
+It can generate simulated response matrices, calculate standard errors (SE) for both ability and item parameters, and include a set of empirical data.

 ## Reference manual

-You can install the MIRT4FC.pdf
+Reference manual can be found in MIRT4FC.pdf

 ## Installation

-You can install the development version of MIRT4FC like so:
+The development version of MIRT4FC can be installed in the following way:

 ``` r
 install.packages("devtools")